 How to Sous Vide a Steak

-Set the immersion cooker temperature to your desired doneness and sous vide for a minimum of one hour and up to 3 hours depending on the size and quantity of the steaks.
+Set the immersion cooker temperature 5-10 degrees below your desired doneness and sous vide for a minimum of one hour and up to 3 hours depending on the size and quantity of the steaks.
+Follow our sous vide cooking chart to achieve your ideal steak doneness.
 If you are cooking two small steaks one hour in the sous vide is sufficient.
 For more than two steaks or larger cuts, sous vide for at least two hours.
 For our massive King Cut steaks, cook with the immersion circulator for three hours.